Parse Cisco IOS configurations using RegEx

 I know that regular expressions (aka regex) are quite difficult for many people.
 I try to keep it as simple as possible in this post.
 At this point, you should know what regular expressions are.
 In a nutshell: regular expressions are a structured way, to define search patterns within text.

-Python contains a standard module to work with regular expressions: the re module.
+module.
 You don’t need to install anything to run the example code from this post.

-The first example script checks if the command router ospf is used within the configuration.
+The first example script checks if the command router ospf

 # check if OSPF is used as the routing protocol